grantr-code/Deleon_Website/src/articles/2025-10-05-welcome-nellie-kolon.md

 linkedin: https://www.linkedin.com/in/nellie-kolon-8b4b3613a
 ---

-We’re excited to share that as of last week, Nellie Kolon joined Deleon as one of our first team members.
+We're excited to share that as of last week, Nellie Kolon joined Deleon as one of our first team members.
+A biomedical engineer and formerly at Eli Lilly, she brings world class lab skills and will contribute in countless ways as we reach our next milestones.

-At Deleon, we’re building personal metabolomics technology to make daily insights into wellness accessible and actionable.
-Nellie will support work across assay development and system validation as we translate a single drop of urine into a clear daily health report.
+At Deleon, we're building personal metabolomics technology to make daily insights into wellness accessible and actionable.
+Nellie will support work across assay development and system validation as we translate a single drop of urine into a clear daily wellness report.

-Thank you to Chad Pozarycki, PhD and José Luis R. Andrade for helping welcome Nellie to the team — more updates soon as we keep building.
+Welcome Nellie to the team!
+More updates soon as we keep building.

-If you’re interested in partnering or joining, contact [chad@deleon-omics.com](mailto:chad@deleon-omics.com).
+If you're interested in partnering or hearing updates, connect with the contact us link!